dbeniamin/1-100_PythonCode_Challenge/README.md

 **05.09.2024 → day 58_2 - TinDog** - Tinder for Dogs build with Bootstrap.
 - Templating a Tinder like page for dogs using Bootstrap.

+**03.10.2024 → day 59 - Blog Capstone part 2 - styling** - Continue the day 57 by adding styling.
+- Stylize the skeleton blog build in day 57.